 Like prices, the indication of quantities is a guarantee of transparency and clarity for consumers, who can therefore compare products more easily.
 Here is an overview of this regulation.

-It is mandatory to indicate the quantity of products sold in the store (barring exceptions) and the following rules must be followed (taken from the SECO information leaflet for retailers entitled “Correct indication of quantities and prices”, available free of charge from its website).
+It is mandatory to indicate the quantity of products sold in the store (barring exceptions) and the following rules must be followed (taken from the SECO information leaflet for retailers entitled "Correct indication of quantities and prices (PDF, 4 MB, 01.07.2022)", 2020 version, in German).

 - Units of measurement.
 Quantities must be measured according to the weight, volume, surface area, length or number of units.
 The net quantity is a critical factor.
 Units must be indicated according to the standards of the ordinance on units (kg, g, l, etc.) or as a number of items.